npflueger/npflueger.github.io/_pages/research.md

 *   _Tropical Curves_. [pdf](/files/TropicalCurves.pdf)
     *   This is my minor thesis from graduate school.
 It is an introduction to tropical curves, with an emphasis on how they are analogous to algebraic curves, both formally and informally.
-    *   The minor thesis is part of the Harvard graduate program in which students must rapidly learn (in three weeks) a subject outside of their research and write an expository paper about it.
+    *   The minor thesis is part of the Harvard graduate program in which students must rapidly learn (in three weeks) a subject outside their research and write an expository paper about it.
 This was a very useful exercise for me, and in fact tropical curves later became an important part of my research!
     *   Because this paper was created on a short deadline, it is not particularly polished, and (for example) has hand-drawn diagrams.
 Nonetheless, I am happy to make it available online for anyone who might benefit from it.

 ## Source code